top of page

 Physical Restoration

 Running stresses your muscles, joints, and connective tissues.
 Recovery begins as soon as you are finished running and is ultimately when growth and progress are made.
+Here are a few practices to consider:

 • Cool-down and Stretching: A gentle walk or light stretching after a run reduces muscle soreness and improves flexibility.